-- View consolidated server health information - Manage non-Intel-based systems via the Intelligent Chassis Management Bus (ICMB) - Remotely monitor server hardware sensors - Configure sensor thresholds - Update the server's LCD display (if available) - Configure, receive, and act upon alert events in the system event log (SEL) - Configure audio or visual notifications in response to an event - Configure options to shut down, reboot, or power-off the system automatically in response to an event

-• View system event log, system hardware inventory, BIOS and system slot information.
-If they are implemented on the server, you can also view SCSI controller status and LAN adapter status.
+- View consolidated server health information - Manage non-Intel-based systems via the Intelligent Chassis Management Bus (ICMB) - Remotely monitor server hardware sensors - Configure sensor thresholds - Update the server's LCD display (if available) - Configure, receive, and act upon alert events in the system event log (SEL) - Configure audio or visual notifications in response to an event - Configure options to shut down, reboot, or power-off the system automatically in response to an event - View system event log, system hardware inventory, BIOS and system slot information.
+If the server has a SCSI controller and/or LAN adapter, you can also view their status.